Sustainability & Effective Stewardship

 Institutional investors should adopt a policy on managing conflicts of interest which should be publicly disclosed.

-We have in place robust procedures and policies to manage conflicts of interest to protect the interests of our investors, where potential for personal interests may clash with fiduciary duties.
+We have in place robust procedures and policies to manage conflicts of interest to safeguard the interests of our investors, where personal interests may potentially clash with fiduciary duties.
 This includes policies governing bribery and corruption, gift, personal account dealing, as well as market conduct.
 Dealings on behalf of our investors always take precedence and to be made at arm’s length basis.

 Principle 5: Incorporating Sustainability Considerations